 Can my dog be trained not to chase cats?

-There are steps you can take to work with your dog to increase their familiarity with cats, as well as develop their recall and obedience training.
+There are steps you can take to work with your dog to increase their familiarity with cats, as well as develop their recall and cue training.
 This will encourage them to pay attention to you during an exciting situation, and help you train them not to chase cats.

 Good behaviour begins at home